HemantSolanki15/Docs/aspnetcore/fundamentals/dependency-injection/advanced-dependency-injection.md

 The service container supports the registration of multiple implementations for a service.
 These can then resolved via DI as an `IEnumerable<T>` which includes all registered implementations.

-For example, in some cases it can be useful to register multiple concrete implementations for a given interface.
+For example, in some cases, it can be useful to register multiple concrete implementations for a given interface.
 This allows new implementations to be added, without the need to update dependent classes.

 Take the following interface for example: